ghost-fvtt/fxmaster/README.md

 <h2 style="text-align: center;">Supporting The Module</h2>
 <p style="text-align: center;"><a href="https://ko-fi.com/gambit07" target="_blank" rel="nofollow noopener"><img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="ko-fi" /></a> <a href="https://www.patreon.com/GambitsLounge" target="_blank" rel="nofollow noopener"> <img src="https://img.shields.io/badge/Patreon-Gambits Lounge-F96854?style=for-the-badge&amp;logo=patreon" alt="Patreon Gambits Lounge" /> </a></p>
 <hr/>
 <p>Welcome to all FXMaster users, my name is Gambit and I've taken over the FXMaster module!
-Huge thanks to the creator of the module SecretFire, and the previous maintainer Ghost for all their wonderful work supporting this module.</p>
+Huge thanks to the creator of the module, SecretFire, and the previous maintainer Ghost for all their wonderful work supporting this module.</p>
-<p>I've released a V13 compatible version of the module with bugfixes for most of the existing outstanding issues on the github repo.
-Moving forward I'll be converting FXMaster to Foundry's appV2 infrastructure for a dedicated V13 release with design improvements, feel free to join my Discord above if you have any questions or would like to keep track of that progress!</p>
+<p>I've released a V13 compatible version of the module with bugfixes for most of the outstanding issues on the github repo.
+Moving forward I'll be converting FXMaster to Foundry's appV2 infrastructure for a dedicated V13 release with design improvements.
+Feel free to join my Discord above if you have any questions or would like to keep track of that progress!</p>
 <hr/>

 FXMaster is a module for [Foundry Virtual Tabletop] that provides various types of effects: